-Research proposal and annotated bibliography
+Research proposal and annotated bibliography 5 percent

-Research paper
+Research paper 40 percent

-In-class presentation

-10 percent 10 percent
+In-class presentation 10 percent

 Late paper policy.
 For your research proposal, annotated bibliography, and final research paper there is the following late policy: for every 24-hour period the paper is late your grade will be reduced by 5 points.
 For example, an A paper (95 points) that is 0-24 hours late would go from an A to an A- (90 points).
 No paper extensions will be granted.